TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 least-squares oracle, and 1000 seeded ordering/bounds/idempotence checks.
 Full Python suite after the repair: 479 passed, 3 skipped.
 No model weights were downloaded for these checks.

+Scheduling at fe961c7e: installed validation now queues independently per target, preserving active jobs while completed targets advance.
+New run 35548718605 tests the timestamp/launcher fixes.
+Superseded pending native 35548634962 was cancelled before execution.
+Duplicate GUI runs 35547404872 and 35548635041 were cancelled; frontend code remains identical to the all-ten-passed cba9aba0 matrix, and the cancellations free macOS runner slots.
+Older native 35545849846 continues independently for remaining evidence.

+Windows runtime 35545849846: cold bootstrap 330567 ms, warm 817 ms; compare, 259-input smash and recovery, real FA, both diarization fixtures (98.765% word speaker agreement), and Google translation pass.
+Transcription has the same 1000-ms overlap regression now fixed.
+NLLB loses the HTTP connection (TypeError: fetch failed); its worker termination is unconfirmed, so the harness correctly stops the daemon before attempting another model or GUI job.
+This is NOT an NLLB pass, and its cause is not yet known.
+The next run records child exit codes, cause chains, Python fatal traces, and Windows crash/resource events.
+Release idle Bazel server memory before model tests using just batchalign shutdown; cached outputs remain intact.
+The updated harness passes locally through the authoritative CLI with all 259 samples, two requested process stops, and no error.
+Evidence:
+/tmp/batchalign-process-diagnostics-cli.json and
+/tmp/batchalign-windows-runtime-35545849846/packaged-sidecar-report.json.
+The local test daemon and Bazel server are stopped; no local ML download.

+Shutdown audit: current native tests prove direct daemon termination after readiness.
+They do not yet prove termination of every installer descendant when closing during bootstrap; no unsupported claim of that coverage.